transdigiware/blockchain/howto/ibp-console-certificates.md

 When you register a user with the CA, you need to select a user **Type** of `client`, `peer`, `orderer`, or `admin`, that is used to confer a "role" onto the identity.
 Roles are referred to as **Organizational Units (OU)** inside a certificate and MSPs can be configured to recognize these roles.
 The `admin` and `orderer` types were added to the {{site.data.keyword.blockchainfull_notm}} Platform when Fabric v1.4.3 was included and contains support for **Node OUs** in MSPs and channels.

 This new capability means that when the MSP admin identity is enrolled during MSP creation, the generated signed certificate includes the admin type as an OU inside the certificate.
-This admin designation means that the sign cert of the identity does not need to be included in the MSP defining the organization.
+This admin designation means that the signed cert of the identity does not need to be included in the MSP defining the organization.
 You can learn more about the benefits of Node OUs in the Fabric documentation on the [Membership Service Provider](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html#node-ou-roles-and-msps){: external}.

-Because this functionality was not yet available when the {{site.data.keyword.blockchainfull_notm}} Platform service was initially offered, all MSP admin identities that were enrolled before Node OU support was added to the platform in December 2019, do not contain the `admin` OU in their signing certificate.
+Because this functionality was not yet available when the {{site.data.keyword.blockchainfull_notm}} Platform service was initially offered, all MSP admin identities that were enrolled before Node OU support was added to the platform in December 2019, do not contain the `admin` OU in their signed certificate.
 Instead, when the MSP was created, the signed cert, or certificate, for the MSP admin was placed in the `admins` section.
 The platform supports both patterns, but if the Node OU configuration was not enabled when the organization MSP was created, additional steps are required after certificate renewal to update the MSP and any channels that the MSP is part of.
 Therefore, if your MSPs currently are not configured with Node OU support, it is recommended that you add Node OU support now, to avoid the extra updates steps that are required in one year when the certificates expire again.

 If your certificates have already expired, you are not able to complete these steps, but should come back and do this after you renew the certificates.
 {: note}